Skip to main content

 • Third Moment of Truth (TMOT): The moment a customer decides to give feedback or reacts in some way to their experience.

-Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment, “made famous by Google,” according to Rose, called the Zero Moment of Truth - or ZMOT.
+Beginning with the First Moment of Truth seems to make sense, but there’s an even earlier moment.
+The Zero Moment of Truth (ZMOT) was introduced by Google around 2011, according to Rose.
 That's the moment a person is confronted with a problem of some sort and turns to their laptop or phone to look for a product or service to help them.

 AIDA: Attention, Interest, Desire and Action